-Migrating Tokenized Data…Once Should Be Enough!
+Migrating Tokenized Data…Once Should Be Enough

 Tokenization services have been promoted heavily and widely implemented by merchants across all segments for in-store and eCommerce channels.
-In most cases, you work with your payment gateway or processor for these services.
+In most cases, you work with your payment gateway or processor for tokenized data services.
 The provider is securing credit and debit card data in their systems and replacing it with an algorithmically derived token which cannot be hacked or reverse engineered by fraudsters.
 Additionally, you may be storing, tokenizing or vaulting other customer confidential or personally identifiable information (PII).

 If you’ve implemented tokenization or vaulting as a core foundation of your data security program, you’ve taken important steps to protect your customers and your business from data breach, fraud, business disruption and the risk of reputational damage.

 Just when you are feeling good about your security posture, what if the Chief Technology Officer (CTO) announces a decision to move your payments business to a new provider?
 And, better yet, it’s your job to work with the soon-to-be former service provider to securely move your payment data to the new provider.

 You might begin by logging a support ticket with your current payment provider with a subject along the following line— ‘Migrate tokenized data to new provider’.

 In some cases, there may be language in the agreement which permits the provider to retain or securely delete your data rather than return it to you or the new provider.
 These prohibitive terms have become less common recently but, depending on the provider and the age of your agreement, this could be a sticking point.